Light7734/geodesuka/README.md

 - Added timer class.

 # To Do List:

+- context.h will support TRANSFER, GRAPHICS_AND_COMPUTE, and PRESENT operation
+queues.
+Graphics and Compute will be treated as the same operation, which is computational work being performed on the GPU.

+- math.h will be re worked to include fields.

 - Create System Terminal Class for engine debug commands in engine backend.